 The higher molecular weight E-series glycol ethers( triethylene glycol ethers or higher homologues) are also used in hydraulic brake fluids.

 E-series glycol ethers are also used as intermediates and undergo further chemical reactions e.g. to esters.

 Propylene Glycol Ethers (PGEs) are high-performance industrial solvents.
 PGEs are based on reacting propylene oxide with varying chain alcohols.

-Click here for the table of glycol ethers.
+Click here for a table of with the physico-chemical properties of glycol ethers.